franciscovillaescusa/ICTP-SAIFR/README.md

 ## Day 4
 - Get a [gmail](https://mail.google.com/) account if you dont have one
 - Get a Gemini API key.
-Go [here]([website](https://ai.google.dev/gemini-api/docs/api-key)) and click in the link in the first line.
+Go [here]([website](https://ai.google.dev/gemini-api/docs/api-key) and click on the link in the first line.
 Do not share this key with anyone or upload it to GitHub or any other public website.

 ## Preparation for Day 5
 - Get a [gmail](https://mail.google.com/) account if you dont have one
 - Get a Gemini API key.
-Go [here]([website](https://ai.google.dev/gemini-api/docs/api-key)) and click in the link in the first line.
+Go [here]([website](https://ai.google.dev/gemini-api/docs/api-key) and click on the link in the first line.
 Do not share this key with anyone or upload it to GitHub or any other public website.
 - Check that your key work.
 E.g. try it with the [CAMELS Agents](https://camels-agents.streamlit.app/).
 Select Gemini-2-flash and write CAMELS section and click select task.
 If some text is printed your key is active.
 - Install [Denario](https://github.com/AstroPilot-AI/Denario)